It can be disconcerting talking with someone who stammers, but don't be distressed by it. Just listen and be patient.

 People who stammer usually find saying their name particularly hard.
 Please don't EVER ask 'have you forgotten your name?'.
 If you are about to meet new people, ask the person who stammers privately beforehand if they would like to introduce themselves or if they’d like you to introduce them.

-If you know someone stammers, and you are in a group of people nattering away, make sure you can see the person who stammers.
+If you are in a group of people nattering away, make sure you can see the person who stammers.
 If you see that they want to speak, interrupt the flow and invite them to share their thoughts.
 Set an example to others.

 You may recognise that several of these situations can be difficult even if you don't stammer.
 Someone who stammers may be especially concerned at these times about how people will react to their stammering, and may feel huge pressure to be or appear 'fluent'.
 Some people have even put off marrying because they are anxious about saying their vows.